marwa-gamal5/MapReduce/README.md

 # MapReduce
-MapReduce is a programming model for processing large datasets across a distributed cluster of computers
+MapReduce is a programming model for processing large datasets across a distributed cluster of computers.
+It involves two main steps: Map, where data is divided into chunks and processed independently by "mappers," and Reduce, where results are aggregated by "reducers."
+A master node coordinates the overall execution, while distributed devices serve as both mappers and reducers, working in parallel to process the data efficiently.